Security-Onion-Solutions/securityonion-docs/introduction.rst

 Enterprise Security Monitoring
 ------------------------------

-In addition to network visibility, Security Onion provides endpoint visibility via agents like :ref:`beats`, :ref:`osquery`, and :ref:`wazuh`.
+In addition to network visibility, Security Onion provides endpoint visibility via agents like :ref:`beats` and :ref:`osquery`.

 For devices like firewalls and routers that don't support the installation of agents, Security Onion can consume standard :ref:`syslog`.